 A: There is a wide range of hand grip dynamometers.
 The Jamar hand dynamometer (Lafayette Instrument Company, USA) is the most widely cited in the literature and accepted as the gold standard by which other dynamometers are evaluated.
 It is recommended if comparing pre and post intervention measures that the same instrument is used to improve accuracy.
 Q: How long should the patient grip for?

-A: It is suggested that 3 seconds is a sufficient period of time for a patient to exert maximal strength during a hand grip strength assessment.
+A: It is suggested that 3 seconds is sufficient for a patient to exert maximal strength during a hand grip strength assessment.